AVM-27/AVM-27/README.md

 ---

-My work sits at the intersection of logic gates and learning algorithms.
-Whether it’s pipelining a datapath or accelerating neural inference, I thrive on pushing silicon to do more with less.
-I’m currently open to internships or collaborative research that challenges the limits of hardware–software co-design and embedded intelligence.
+My work lives at the nexus of semiconductor design and artificial intelligence.
+I specialize in hardware-software co-design to accelerate compute-intensive workloads, whether it's designing custom logic for an SoC or optimizing inference pipelines at data center scale.
+I thrive on the challenge of maximizing performance-per-watt ($TOPS/W$) and minimizing latency for the next generation of AI applications.

 ---

-### 🧭 Where I’m Headed
+### 🧭 My Mission

-I'm aiming to work at the intersection of RTL, hardware acceleration, and embedded AI, where systems aren’t just functional, they’re fast and intelligent.
-Long-term, I want to contribute to high-performance chip designs powering edge-AI and next-gen computing.
+My goal is to architect and design the next generation of custom silicon—ASICs, FPGAs, and SoCs—that will power AI and high-performance computing in the data center and at the intelligent edge.
+I'm driven to solve fundamental challenges in memory bandwidth, interconnects, and power-efficient compute.

 ---

 ### 🔭 Current Quests

 -   🧠 **Project SATARK (Smart India Hackathon):**
-  - Teaching an FPGA to hear gunshots in real time.
-  - Building a terrain-aware embedded gunshot classifier using ML.
+    -   Architecting a low-power FPGA-based system for real-time acoustic event detection—a classic 'tinyML' challenge in resource-constrained hardware.
 -   🛡️ **Waging War on Noise:**
-  - Using MATLAB & LabVIEW to model and reduce phase noise in radar systems.
+    -   Modeling and mitigating phase noise in high-frequency systems, a critical task for ensuring signal integrity in data center networking fabrics and advanced radar systems.
 -   🎥 **AI Video Detective:**
-  - Building an ML pipeline to detect deepfakes and forgeries in UAV/dashcam footage.
+    -   Building a robust ML pipeline to secure video streams against deepfakes, a crucial function for infrastructure monitoring from edge devices (UAVs) to data center security.
 -   🌱 **Endless Exploration:**
-  - Diving deep into HLS, custom IP cores, and AI deployment on tiny edge devices.
+    -   Deep diving into High-Level Synthesis (HLS), developing custom IP cores for SoCs, and optimizing AI deployment on heterogeneous compute platforms.

 ---

-### 🚀 Key Projects & Adventures
+### 🚀 Key Projects & Hardware Adventures

 <details open>
-<summary><h4>🏆 FPGA Deep Learning Accelerator</h4><small>INT8 ResNet-50 on ZCU104 with 70× speedup</small></summary>
+<summary><h4>🏆 FPGA Deep Learning Accelerator</h4><small>Accelerating INT8 ResNet-50 for Edge & Data Center Inference</small></summary>
 <p>

-- Convinced an INT8 ResNet-50 model to run on a Xilinx ZCU104 board.
+-   Deployed a quantized ResNet-50 model on a Xilinx ZCU104, achieving a **70× speedup** over the embedded ARM processor.
+-   This project demonstrates a full hardware acceleration pipeline, proving the massive potential of FPGAs for energy-efficient inference ($TOPS/W$).
-- Achieved 30 FPS @ 4.188 ms latency and >90% Top-1 accuracy.
+-   **Metrics:** 30 FPS inference @ 4.188 ms latency; >90% Top-1 accuracy.
-- 24×–70× faster than an ARM Cortex-A53.
-- **Tech Stack:** `Vitis AI`, `Python`, `Xilinx ZCU104`, `DPUCZDX8G`
+-   **Tech Stack:** `Vitis AI`, `Python`, `Xilinx ZCU104`, `DPUCZDX8G Accelerator IP`

 </p>
 </details>